venkytv/botmand/README.md

 See [examples](examples) for more examples.

-Botters is designed primarily for supporting conversational bots, which incidentally happens to be how most current AI chatbots are set up.
-For examples of how you can use Botters to develop AI-powered chatbots, have a look at the [gptbot](examples/gptbot) and [genbot](examples/genbot) examples.
+BotManD is designed primarily for supporting conversational bots, which incidentally happens to be how most current AI chatbots are set up.
+For examples of how you can use BotManD to develop AI-powered chatbots, have a look at the [gptbot](examples/gptbot) and [genbot](examples/genbot) examples.

 ## Installation

-* Download the [latest release](../../releases/latest) of botters for your platform.
+* Download the [latest release](../../releases/latest) of botmand for your platform.
-* Extract the archive and move the `botters` executable to a directory of your choice.
+* Extract the archive and move the `botmand` executable to a directory of your choice.

 ## Quickstart